vttc08/infra-docs/!documentation/Docker Apps/jlesage-vnc-apps.md

 VNC apps consists of [desktop applications](https://jlesage.github.io/docker-apps/) that have the GUI in a web browser, mostly from the creator [jlesage](https://github.com/jlesage?tab=repositories).

-t least for apps from jlesage, it supports an environment variable.
+At least for apps from jlesage, it supports an environment variable.
 Create an environment file called `vnc.env`

 The environment file can be reference in many docker images from jlesage using docker-compose.
 The current environment variable specify U/GID, time zone and make every app dark mode.
 It is also possible to set VNC passwords.
 This is the [full list of environment variables](https://github.com/jlesage/docker-baseimage-gui#environment-variables).